 Leeds Arts University has opted into the TEF and received a Silver award.

-This is an outstandingly strategic and creative course that nurtures individuality through collaboration.
-It is designed to produce ‘Ideas That Work’ from a new wave of creative professionals in advertising.
+This exciting and creative course nurtures individuality through collaboration.
+It is designed to produce ‘Ideas That Work’ from creative professionals in advertising.
 We’ve developed exceptional links with leading national and international agencies such as McCann, Ogilvy, BJL, Havas Linx, Atomic London, Intermarketing, Golley Slater, Jaywing, CreativeRace, Home, Uniform and TBWA, which will maximise your exposure to industry practice.
-Creativity sits at the core of our proposition and feeds a common desire for originality and innovative thinking.
-Our ‘Actively Creative’ philosophy requires you to take on first hand intellectual and creative challenges which are developed both in-house and through our industry contacts.
-The course has a strong academic, theoretical background, which will underpin your creative practice.
-Our tutors have considerable industry experience spanning art direction, copywriting and branding, and they continue to excel in practicebased research and writing.
-You will learn how to deconstruct and critique some of the world’s best advertising, using what you discover to inform and develop your own work.
+Creativity sits at the core of our proposition and we encourage originality and innovative thinking.
+Our ‘Actively Creative’ philosophy helps you to experience first hand creative challenges which are developed both in-house and through our industry contacts.
+Our tutors have considerable industry experience spanning art direction, copywriting and branding.
+They will support you to understand and analyse advertising, so that you can use what you discover to inform and develop your own work.
 You’ll have the opportunity to enter prestigious international competitions which have included D&AD New Blood Awards, YCN, The Drum Chip Shop Awards, and AdVenture in past years.
 Top agencies have offered coaching, mentoring, work critiques, live briefs, workshops, competition briefs and work experience possibilities.
-Our students regularly win work experience opportunities with big agencies.
+Our students regularly win work experience opportunities with agencies.
 This course is industry recognised by ScreenSkills, the industry-led skills body for the UK's screen-based industries, and carries the ScreenSkills quality-mark which indicates courses best suited to prepare students for a career in the screen industries.

 How to apply